How To Find Cheap Flights To Anywhere In 5 Easy Steps

 Often it is cheaper to book separate flights for the different legs.
 Plan enough time between the flights to retrieve your checked-in luggage and to check it in again for your next flight.

 And if your schedule allows it, even spend a few days in your layover destination!
+This is also one of the best ways to avoid jet lag and enjoy a more relaxed overall travel.

 You can use Wikipedia to see what airlines fly to your destination, then trace them back to your origin airport.
 (See examples how to do this below. )